pkdone/MongoDB-AUTO-HA/README.md

 # Credits / Thanks

-* __Eugene Bogaart__ for coming up with the server health detection and colour coding mechanism which I adapted in `monitor.sh`
+* __Eugene Bogaart__ for coming up with the original server health detection and colour coding mechanism which I then adapted further in `monitor.sh`
 * __Jim Blackhurst__ for the original suggestion to use _Terminator_ for displaying the 5 required 'views'